 Just starting out as a new entrepreneur and want to start your blog right?
-In my Free 10-day Blog Starter Guided Course, you’ll learn how to launch a website (tech worries begone!), start your email list, make money blogging, and more.
+In my Free 7-day Blog Starter Challenge, you’ll learn how to launch a website (tech worries begone!), get your website visitor-ready, discover the 6 proven ways to make money blogging, and more.
 Sign up here:

 What are you even going to sell if you’ve no blog focus?

 When you’ve specific content targeted at a specific segment of people, they are more likely to come back and become a loyal reader.

 You start establishing yourself as an expert on a certain topic.